Living with Autism | Parenting, Advocacy & Daily Support

 Visual Sensitivities

 Visual sensitivities in autistic individuals can present in several ways.
-Some may experience under-sensitivity, where objects appear dark or there's poor depth perception.
+Some may experience under-sensitivity, where objects appear dark or there is poor depth perception.
 Others may face over-sensitivity, leading to distorted vision or difficulty with bright lights.
 This can greatly affect how they perceive their surroundings.

 Individuals with ASD might also exhibit atypical visual behaviors, such as avoiding visual input or seeking additional stimuli.
-Enhanced detail perception for simple stimuli is often observed, although there may be impairments in more complex tasks.
-Deficits in processing faces, biological motion, and emotional information are also noted [3].
+Enhanced detail perception for simple stimuli is often observed, although there may be reduced performance in more complex tasks.
+Differences in processing faces, biological motion, and emotional information are also noted [2].

 Auditory Sensitivities

-Auditory sensitivities are also common in people with autism.
-These can range from under-sensitivity, such as partial hearing in one ear or enjoyment of noisy places, to over-sensitivity, where sounds are magnified, making it difficult to concentrate [5].
+Auditory sensitivities are also common in autistic people.
+These can range from under-sensitivity, such as partial hearing in one ear or enjoyment of noisy places, to over-sensitivity, where sounds are magnified, making it difficult to concentrate [3].

 Strategies to manage these sensitivities include using visual supports, earplugs, or noise-canceling headphones.
-These can help in reducing the impact of overwhelming sounds and create a more comfortable environment.
+These can help reduce the impact of overwhelming sounds and create a more comfortable environment.

 Tactile Sensitivities